artefactual-labs/rdss-archivematica/aws/ecs/README.md

     $ eval $(aws ecr get-login --registry-ids 975238715549)

-Now we can build a Docker image and push it to the corresponding repository.
-We're planning to automate this process but for now you need to run the following commands based on the output of the previous step.
-E.g.:

-    $ docker build \
-        -t 975238715549.dkr.ecr.eu-west-2.amazonaws.com/rdss-archivematica/channel-adapter:latest \
-        ../../src/rdss-archivematica-channel-adapter
-    $ docker push \
-        975238715549.dkr.ecr.eu-west-2.amazonaws.com/rdss-archivematica/channel-adapter:latest
+Build the Docker images and publish them with the following ocmmand:

+    $ make publish-images

-Confirm that the image is now available in the repository:
+You can confirm that the images have been pushed properly, e.g. the following command lists the images available in the channel adapter repository:

     $ aws ecr list-images --repository-name rdss-archivematica/channel-adapter
     {